 - 1. Homecoming Dance eligibility - a.
-Students who have exhibited a pattern of punctuality issues prior to the Homecoming Dance will be disqualified from attending the dance.
+Students who have exhibited a pattern of punctuality issues prior to the Homecoming Dance may be disqualified from attending the dance.
 The following criteria will be used to determine eligibility: - i.
 Having 4 or more tardies to any single class period from the start of the school year until the date of the Homecoming Dance - b.
 Students who have committed disciplinary offenses resulting in in-school suspensions or out-of-school suspensions up to the date of the Homecoming Dance may be denied the privilege of attending at the discretion of the school administration.
 This may include offenses such as: - i.
-Possession/use of vapes or drugs, fights, disrespectful behavior, disruptive behavior, bullying, etc. - 2.
-Prom eligibility - a.
-To attend prom, a student must be a junior or senior at MHS or another high school, or a high school graduate under the age of 21, and invited by a current junior or senior at MHS who attends with them. - i.
-Guests who are not from MHS will need to be approved by the MHS administration.
-Guests who are not in school may be required to complete a background check or interview with school administration. - b.
-Students who have exhibited a pattern of attendance and/or punctuality issues will not be permitted to attend prom.
+Possession/use of vapes or drugs, fights, disrespectful behavior, disruptive behavior, bullying, etc.

+- 2. Prom eligibility - a.
+To purchase a prom ticket, a student must be a junior or senior at MHS. - b.
+Guests of junior or senior students: - i. who are an MHS freshman or sophomore may attend prom with the MHS junior or senior if approved by administration. - ii. who are an MHS graduate under the age of 21 may attend prom with the MHS junior or senior if approved by administration. - iii. who are not from MHS will need to be approved by the administration. - iv. who are not in school may be required to complete a background check or interview with school administration. - c.
+Students who have exhibited a pattern of attendance and/or punctuality issues may not be permitted to attend prom.
 The following criteria will be used to disqualify a student's eligibility to attend: - i.
 Having 15 or more unexcused absences to any single class period from the first day of school until the prom event - ii.
-Having 6 or more tardies to any individual class period in any single trimester - c.
+Having 6 or more tardies to any individual class period in any single semester. - d.
 Students who have committed disciplinary offenses resulting in in-school suspensions or out-of-school suspensions up to the date of the Prom may be denied the privilege of attending at the discretion of the school administration.
-This may include offenses such as:
+This may include offenses such as: - i.

-- i.
 Possession/use of vapes or drugs, fights, disrespectful behavior, disruptive behavior, bullying, etc. - 3.
 Attending after-school events - a.
 Students who have a full-day unexcused absence will not be permitted to attend any after-school activities that day